nitreojs/puregram/.github/ISSUE_TEMPLATE/puregram.md

 | `TypeScript`    | `X.Y.Z` |
 | `yarn` or `npm` | `X.Y.Z` |

-## Additional context
+## additional context
-Add any other context about the problem here.
+add any other context about the problem here